Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Samples/Data-Generator/Readme.md

 	>Schema:
 	>
 		{
-			"Time": DATETIME (required) "The timestamp of the event in UTC or UNIX timestamp format (Seconds since Epoch)", "Value": FLOAT (required) "The metric value of the event", "Metric": VARCHAR(500) (required) "The unique identifier of a particular time series", "Host": VARCHAR(100) (required) "The name of the host where the event is fired", "Region": VARCHAR(100) (optional) "The region where the event occurs; can be empty", "Scenario": VARCHAR(100)(optional) "The scenario to which the event belongs to, can be empty, "Category": VARCHAR(100) (optional) "The category associated with the event; can be empty", "Application": VARCHAR(500) (optional) "Originating application of the event; can be empty", "Brand": VARCHAR(500) (optional) "Originating brand of the event; can be empty" }
+			"Time"        :  DATETIME     (required) "The timestamp of the event in UTC or UNIX timestamp format (Seconds since Epoch)", "Value"       :  FLOAT        (required) "The metric value of the event", "Metric"      :  VARCHAR(500) (required) "The unique identifier of a particular time series", "Host"        :  VARCHAR(100) (required) "The name of the host where the event is fired", "Region"      :  VARCHAR(100) (optional) "The region where the event occurs; can be empty", "Scenario"    :  VARCHAR(100) (optional) "The scenario to which the event belongs to, can be empty, "Category"    :  VARCHAR(100) (optional) "The category associated with the event; can be empty", "Application" :  VARCHAR(500) (optional) "Originating application of the event; can be empty", "Brand"       :  VARCHAR(500) (optional) "Originating brand of the event; can be empty" }
 	>
 4. Click on Start button to start sending sample data events into the Event Hub.